Basic EPS

 Non-cumulative preference dividends lapse if they are not declared or paid when scheduled.
 Once a dividend payment is missed, it will not be paid in future and it will not be reported as dividends in arrears.

-After-taxt returns on non-cumulative preference shares are not deducted when arriving at `Profit / (Loss)*.` So the numerator for Basic EPS needs to be deducted for these returns so that the numerator only reflects the profit or loss attributable to ordinary shareholders.
+After-tax returns on non-cumulative preference shares are not deducted when arriving at `Profit / (Loss)*.` So the numerator for Basic EPS needs to be reduced by these returns so that the numerator only reflects the profit or loss attributable to ordinary shareholders.

 Non-cumulative Preference Share Dividend Scenarios: